Cheselenflue Rock Climbing

 To get to Cheselenflue, follow the one-way road leading up from the end of the Melchtal valley to the Melchsee-Frutt resort.
 Around 2/3 of the way up the road, when you are at an altitude slightly higher than the area, you will see a small shack on the right side of the road, with a small cable car for transporting materials.
 Park here, and follow the only trail around, which takes you downhill for a bit, then through a pasture.
 This trail connects with a large, proper hiking trail.
 Follow it downhill for a few hundred meters to the first big bend.
 At the bend, a small trail breaks off, up through the bushes, and will take you the rest of the way there.

 Note that the one-way road is open for uphill traffic on even hours, and downhill traffic on odd hours.
 In the summer, particularly on weekends, you may have to pay a toll to drive up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cheselenflue:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cheselenflue:

 Featured Route For Cheselenflue